THE ISSUE

 THE MINE THREAT

-The Green River Valley has been under threat of a proposed copper, gold, and molybdenum mine for the past 15 years.
-So far, the Cascade Forest Conservancy has successfully prevented this project from moving forward through legal action… but Ascot Resources, the Canadian mining company seeking to develop this mine, is determined to move forward and is not showing any signs of stopping their efforts.
+The Green River Valley has been under threat of a proposed copper, gold, and molybdenum mine for the past 20 years.
+So far, the Cascade Forest Conservancy has successfully prevented this project from moving forward through legal action… but Cambria Gold Mines (formerly Ascot Resources), is determined to move forward and is not showing any signs of stopping their efforts.

 Photo: Silver Bell copper mine, Silver Bell, AZ - USGS